vaibhav1mahajan/Chess/README.md

 - 🏳️ **Resign Button** – Gracefully accept defeat.
 - ⌛ **Auto-Resign on Inactivity** – Forfeit automatically after a set time of no moves.
 - 📊 **Moves Table** – Detailed breakdown of game progress.
+- 🕰️ **Game History** – See past games and reflect on your journey.
 - 🐳 **Docker-Compose Ready** – Simple one-command development setup.

 ---